What are the needs?

 How are we helping?

-The European Commission’s Humanitarian Aid and Civil Protection department (ECHO) supports lifesaving activities in South Sudan as well as helping the South Sudanese refugees in neighbouring countries.
-Aid includes assistance for internally displaced people, refugees, returnees and other most vulnerable populations providing them with food assistance and nutrition, basic healthcare, access to clean water, sanitation, shelter and protection.
+The European Commission supports life-saving activities in South Sudan as well as helping the South Sudanese refugees in neighbouring countries.
+Together the European Commission and Member States are providing more than 43% of the overall humanitarian response in the country.
+Aid includes assistance for internally displaced people, refugees, returnees and other most vulnerable populations providing them with food assistance and nutrition, basic health care, access to clean water, sanitation, shelter and protection.
 The working environment for the provision of aid in South Sudan is extremely difficult: humanitarian access is uncertain, hardly any infrastructure exists and security is very volatile.

-ECHO humanitarian experts are permanently based in the country.
+The European Commission's humanitarian experts are permanently based in the country.
 They work closely with partner relief organisations, monitor the situation and ensure the efficient use of EU funds.
-Humanitarian partners of ECHO in South Sudan include UN agencies, as well as non-governmental and international organisations.
+The Commission's humanitarian partners in South Sudan include UN agencies, as well as non-governmental and international organisations.